dmccreary/moving-rainbow/docs/getting-started/github-summary.md

 # Moving Rainbow GitHub Summary

 We like to keep things simple, or at least as simple as possible.
-In order to allow our participants to get our source code and then make changes that are added, there are only six git commands that we need:
+To allow our participants to get our source code and then make changes that are added, there are only six git commands that we need: